Baruchichaimson/dotNet5783_2444_0871/README.md

 bonus 6 : we use Triger attribute. bonus 7 : we use Data Template to add a button
           in the list view for example.
-bonus 8 : we use in large kind of styls and also we put theme. bonus 9 : we use control tamplate to creat the toggle button with the image basket. bonus 10 : we use Command to make the button in the list view automatically updates and using in
+bonus 8 : we use in large kind of styls and also we put theme and toggle button. bonus 9 : we use control tamplate to creat the toggle button with the image basket. bonus 10 : we use Command to make the button in the list view automatically updates and using in
            Icommand to wrap the list of the order with new function the update the amount and the